 Malcolm Brogdon was selected in the 2nd round of the 2016 NBA draft, the 36th pick overall.

-That shouldn't matter, but it does.
-He came from a good basketball program at Virginia, but one that hadn't really made a splash on the national scene.
-He started at Virginia as a talented player from Georgia who wasn't heavily recruited, but got better every year in high school back in Georgia.
-His college trajectory would be the same—his minutes climbed up steadily each year he was in school, all the way to 33.9 per game his senior year.
+That shouldn't matter to this story, but it does.
+He came from a good basketball program at the University of Virginia, but one that hadn't really made a splash on the national scene.
+Before Virginia, he was a lightly recruited player from Georgia who never starred but got better every year in high school.
+His college trajectory would be the same—his minutes climbed up steadily each year, all the way to 33.9 per game his senior year.

-Befitting his draft spot, not many teams thought Malcolm Brogdon would be a good NBA player.
-The second round is reserved for bench players and the once-in-a-while home run, like Manu Ginobili, Draymond Green, or Isaiah Thomas.
-Most guys drafted in the second round will never start a game in their life—many won't even make it to the NBA, getting drafted under the premise that they'll be sent overseas to toil until they show some signs of promise.
+Because of where he came from, not many teams thought Malcolm Brogdon would be a good NBA player.
+The second round of the draft is reserved for bench players and the once-in-a-while home run, like Manu Ginobili, Draymond Green, or Isaiah Thomas.
+Most second round picks will never start a game—many won't even make it to the NBA, getting drafted under the premise that they'll be sent overseas to toil until they show signs of promise.

 It was good then that Brogdon went to a young Milwaukee team with a head coach unafraid of playing young players.
 That some injuries to key starters forced him into a bigger role.
 That his work ethic and ability to contribute in multiple ways made him a mainstay in the lineup,

 He started 28 games for the Bucks this season, playing 1,982 minutes (just over 26 per game).
 In those minutes, he dominated, leading qualified rookies in field goal percentage (45.7%) and thee point percentage (40.4%).
 He was first in steals, one of the most important box score stats, and also assists.
 He was the only rookie to get a triple double.
 Oh, and he's a phenomenal human being.